From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Literature Review

 \section{Literature Review}

-The proposed method in this article is closely related to the extensive body of literature on nonparametric shape-restricted regression estimation.
+The proposed method in this article is closely related to nonparametric shape-restricted regression.
 The problem is particularly well-studied in the univariate covariate setting, where popular shape constraints include monotonicity and convexity.
-A common approach is calculating the least squares estimator (LSE) using the observed samples over the function class of interest \citep{guntuboyina2018nonparametric}.
-When the monotonicity constraint is considered, the LSE is commonly known as the isotonic regression, which can be efficiently computed using the \textit{Pool Adjacent Violators Algorithm} (PAVA) \citep{ayer1955empirical}.
+A common approach computes the least squares estimator (LSE) using the observed samples over the function class of interest \citep{guntuboyina2018nonparametric}.
+Under monotonicity, the LSE is commonly known as the isotonic regression, which can be efficiently computed using the \textit{Pool Adjacent Violators Algorithm} (PAVA) \citep{ayer1955empirical}.
+Some works considered estimating smooth, monotone conditional mean functions \citep{mammen1991estimating,dette2006simple}.
 The univariate regression estimator under the convexity has also been studied in the literature \citep{groeneboom2001estimation, guntuboyina2015global, ghosal2017univariate}.
 Recently, there has been a surge in theoretical analysis associated with the convergence rate of shape-restricted LSEs.
-The literature often emphasizes the remarkable adaptive property of LSEs, where the estimator demonstrates a faster convergence rate depending on the local structure around the true regression function \citep{zhang2002risk, chatterjee2015risk, guntuboyina2018nonparametric, bellec2018sharp}.
-These results are typically derived under strong assumptions regarding the distribution of $\xi$, such as sub-Gaussianity; \cite{zhang2002risk} is an exception as the errors here are only assumed to have a finite second moment.
-Recent works have focused on relaxing such assumptions and explored the behavior of LSEs in the presence of heavy-tailed errors \citep{han2018robustness, han2019convergence, kuchibhotla2022least}.
-Multivariate applications of shape-restricted methods have been investigated particularly in recent years although a comprehensive understanding of theoretical behaviors is still under development \citep{guntuboyina2018nonparametric}. \citet{han2019isotonic} studied the LSE estimator for the multivariate isotonic regression while \citet{han2020limit} proved that an alternative method must be considered to achieve minimax-optimal adaptivity for all dimensions.
-The multivariate convex estimators have been studied in \citet{seregin2010nonparametric} and \citet{seijo2011nonparametric}.
-Finally, additivity is a common structural assumption in regression analysis.
-In this context, studying shape constraints in conjunction with additivity helps maintain the theoretical properties of shape-restricted methods.
-Some recent developments can be found in the works of \citet{mammen2007additive, han2018robustness} and \citet{chen2016generalized}.
+The literature often emphasizes the remarkable adaptivity property of LSEs, where the estimator demonstrates a faster convergence rate depending on the local structure around the true regression function \citep{zhang2002risk, chatterjee2015risk, guntuboyina2018nonparametric, bellec2018sharp}.